Are existing finance agreements starving you of cash?

 Whilst the various support schemes have gone some way to preserving liquidity and keeping the wheels turning through the most challenging moments of the pandemic, many firms may not have considered how servicing their existing indebtedness (such as Hire Purchase (HP) / Lease Agreements) in addition to COVID loans will impact on their future viability.
 Particularly at a time when most lenders are now taking a much stricter approach to forbearance measures.

 While some SME business owners may have struggled to access CBILS, nearly 60 percent of that £100 billion has been provided to businesses through the Bounce Back Loan Scheme.
-With repayments beginning to fall due in 2021, the question on many business owners’ minds will be whether current liquidity levels are enough to weather the continued uncertainty.
+With repayments beginning to fall due in 2021, there’s a question on many business owners’ minds.
+Are current liquidity levels enough to weather the continued uncertainty?

 Sectors such as construction, transport and manufacturing are asset intensive with most businesses having invested heavily in capital equipment such as vehicles, plant and machinery most probably financed at some time over varying lengths of repayment.

 In the past firms could refinance assets over a longer term, releasing equity whilst settling existing agreements.
-Typically, interest rates were higher than the original agreements and fixed rate settlements were expensive, so generally the new deal did not represent good value.
+Typically, interest rates were higher than the original agreements and fixed rate settlements were expensive.
+This generally means that the new deal did not represent good value.
 Although equity could be released it was at a price and normally only used in distress situations.

-However, refinancing structures can now qualify for CBILS support.
+However, refinancing existing agreements can now qualify for CBILS support.
 These transactions are much more cost effective and better suited to a firm’s long-term recovery plans.

 From our experience, some business leaders may be unaware that these charges can be offset within the P&L against taxable profits and that SMEs may be eligible for multiple CBILS facilities – one of which could be a refinancing facility.

 As well as reducing monthly payments, refinancing your existing debt could release additional funds back into cash flow.
-Some funders also provide top up CBILS loans to sit alongside refinance agreements releasing even more crucial funds with the majority of these offering low start options.
+Some funders also provide top up CBILS loans.
+These sit alongside refinance agreements, releasing even more crucial funds with the majority of these offering low start options.

 Below is a recent case study of a CBILS Asset Refinance in practice: